Tips For Organizations’ Network Security

 3. Prevent employees from downloading any software

-Not all employees who have the privilege to download a new software on their work desktops have the knowledge about network threats.
+Not all employees who have access privileges to download a new piece of software on their work computers know network threats.
 When someone doesn’t know that a particular download could introduce malware or viruses on the computer, the risk increases.
-This is why you need to block employees from installing software from the web and allow only a handful of trusted staff who’re well versed with network threats to download things.
+This is why you must block employees from installing software from the web and allow only a handful of trusted staff who are well-versed with network threats to download applications and tools.

 5. Use VPNs to encrypt your entire network

-Even with high level authentication, phishing attacks or malware could enter your server and affect numerous systems.
-Even if the attacker is able to spy on one system and find an unencrypted channel, they can gain access to numerous passwords, documents, and more.
-This is why it’s always a good idea to not just encrypt vital and sensitive data channels but the entire network itself.
-VPNs are a great way to go about it, thus keeping the entirety of your network and data safe and secure from attacks at all times.
+Even with high-level authentication, phishing attacks or malware could enter your server and affect numerous systems.
+All it takes is access to one system and finding an unencrypted channel for a threat actor to steal numerous passwords, documents, data, and more.
+This is why it’s always a good idea to encrypt vital and sensitive data channels and the entire network itself.
+Virtual Private Networks (VPNs) are a powerful tool because they create an encrypted, secure internet connection for traffic to pass through and always keep your network and data safe and secure from attacks.

 6. Consider hiding your SSID

-SSID or Service Set Identifier can enable someone to find the exact address of all your systems in your network.
-To be able to keep this information private, it’s recommended that you hide your SSID.
-Simply go to the ‘General Setup’ page of your Wireless LAN and check the box that says ‘Hide SSID’.
-The network’s SSID won’t be broadcasted anymore, and no one can locate this identifier to target attacks on your company.
+Service Set Identifier (SSID) can enable someone to find the exact IP address for the systems in your network, which is often the first step in launching a cyberattack.
+To keep this information private, it’s recommended that you hide your SSID.
+Go to your wireless LAN’s ‘General Setup’ page and check the box that says ‘Hide SSID.’
+The network’s SSID won’t be broadcast anymore, and no one can locate this identifier to target attacks on your company.

 7. Remove all login and access credentials of ex-employees

-An ex-employee may or may not have bad intentions towards your company.
-Either way, you must guarantee that you’re clearing corners by removing all login and access credentials that were given to them.
-This ensures that they cannot access crucial information after they’ve formally resigned.
-Disable all security keys and access codes.
-It’s also wise to check the access logs regularly and monitor if there are any activities from ex-employees or other unauthorised personnel.
+It’s impossible to know an ex-employee’s intentions towards your company.
+So, you must guarantee that you’re clearing corners by removing all login and access credentials given to them, including disabling all security keys and access codes.
+This ensures they cannot access crucial information after they’ve formally resigned and prevents a threat actor who may have stolen their credentials from using them to compromise your business.
+It’s also wise to check the access logs regularly and monitor if there are any activities from ex-employees or other unauthorized personnel.

 8. Implement content filters

-A great way to block access to malware and unforeseen phishing attacks is by implementing content filters.
-This way, you need to identify every URL and malicious site and confirm that all of them are blocked on their own.
-There are several categories of content filters that you may opt for, such as malware, illegal software, pop ups, forums and newsgroups, streaming, downloads, social networking, bots, phishing and fraud, spam sites, hacking, and more.
+Implementing content filters is a great tool to block access to malware and unforeseen phishing attacks.
+This way, you don’t need to identify every URL and malicious site and confirm they are blocked.
+There are several categories of content filters that you may opt for, such as malware, illegal software, pop-ups, forums and newsgroups, streaming, downloads, social networking, bots, phishing and fraud, spam sites, hacking, and more.
+It’s an efficient and effective way to block channels more commonly used as pathways into businesses to conduct malicious activity.

 Final thoughts

-We understand how problematic a network attack can be, and it can seem like a big task to secure your entire company’s network.
-However, if you are proactive and are able to implement a few network security protocols effectively, you can easily prevent your company from numerous phishing attacks, malware, viruses, adware, and more.
-All you need to do is stay on your toes, conduct regular checks, and make sure that your firewalls, VPNs, firmware, and more are regularly maintained and updated.
+We understand how problematic a network attack can be, and securing your entire company’s network can seem like a big task.
+However, if you are proactive and can implement a few network security best practices effectively, you can easily prevent your company from numerous phishing attacks, malware, viruses, and other threats.